-ARE YOU BEING TREATED DIFFERENTLY OR UNFAVORABLY IN THE WORKPLACE BECAUSE OF YOUR DISABILITY OR NEED FOR AN ACCOMMODATION?
+ARE YOU BEING TREATED DIFFERENTLY OR UNFAVORABLY IN THE WORKPLACE BECAUSE OF YOUR DISABILITY OR NEED FOR ACCOMMODATION?

 The Americans with Disabilities Act (ADA) is a powerful federal law that protects the rights of persons with disabilities.
 When it comes to your employment, California offers even more protections under the Fair Housing and Employment Act (FEHA).
 California is a leader in enacting legislation that protects persons with disabilities in the workplace.
 If you have a known disability, your employer is required to engage in what the law calls a good faith, interactive process to determine what accommodations would help you perform the essential functions of your job without causing them undue hardship.
 Undue hardship is a very high standard and difficult for employers to prove.
-In other words, employers can almost always provide you with an accommodation under the law.
+In other words, employers can almost always provide you with accommodation under the law.
 But this doesn’t mean that they always do.

 If you have a disability – physical or mental – that affects your ability to perform your job, you have rights.
 Examples of reasonable accommodations include more frequent breaks, finite leaves of absence, working from home, lifting restrictions, altered workstations, etc. A disability is defined broadly by the ADA, requiring that your condition substantially affect a major life activity.
 The FEHA removes the “substantial” requirement, thus covering even more disabilities in the workplace.